 Voles

 We have few options to manage pine voles on vegetable farms.
 Problems are most common in soils that are adjacent to woodlands or orchards.
-Soils that are poor for pine voles are those that are commonly waterlogged, or have very high clay content, or are almost entirely sand.
+Soils that are poor for pine voles are those that are commonly waterlogged, have very high clay content, or are almost entirely sand.
 Tunneling is difficult in those conditions.
 Meadow voles mostly live above ground and often chew off plants just above the soil line, especially if there is a lot of vegetation to hide them.
 Weedy fields and field edges are common sites of attack.
 Sometimes voles attack when very young plants are still in liner or plug trays on the ground in a high tunnel.
 Meadow voles have an extremely high reproduction rate, so their populations can rebound rapidly after controls are implemented.

 Rodenticide labels are usually available to examine at the manufacturer’s website.
 Common manufacturers that include some field-applied products registered in New England include:

+Vole Problems in High Tunnels/Greenhouses.
 Growing vegetables inside structures presents a different set of regulations, compared to outdoors.
 The use of rodenticides is one area that is not very clearly defined in this situation.
-Many rodenticides are labeled for “commensal” (means in and around buildings) rodent control, not for use on or around a crop.
+Many rodenticides are labeled for “commensal” (in and around buildings) rodent control, not for use on or around a crop.
 When you grow a crop inside the structure, that brings up new legality issues.
 Also, commensal rodenticides are typically formulated to entice rats and mice, not voles.
 Cats find warm greenhouses and high tunnels especially inviting, and this behavior increases the risk of poisoning them if you use rodenticides in or around those structures.
 As described above, secondary poisoning is a significant concern with some rodenticides.
+Avoid using rodenticides inside high tunnels or other structures where food crops are grown for harvest unless the product is specifically labeled for this use and for the pest(s) you are trying to control.

 Other Rodents